vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Prover/zk-prover-mock.md

 }
 ```

-Where the message can be:
+where the message can be:
 - `"calculate"`: to generate the proof
 - `"cancel"`: to cancel the last proof

-And the server will respond:
+and the server will respond:
 ```
 message Proof {
     repeated string proofA = 1;